Kelgors/dotstrap/README.md

 # dotstrap

-dotstrap allows you to manage your dotfiles and package them with the related application. dotstrap is between ansible and an AUR package.
+dotstrap allows you to manage your dotfiles and package them with the related application. dotstrap is between ansible and an AUR package, in a lot simplier form.
 You can create your own packages (set of dependencies, files and script), link them together, create a configuration for one or more computers and keep all of that stuff on one git repository.

 An installation will generate a lockfile, or the *what-you-ve-done-the-last-time.lock* file.
-This will permit when you  alter your configuration and run install again to remove unnecessary installed packages or linked files from your last installation.
+This will permit when you alter your configuration and run install again, to remove unnecessary installed packages or linked files from your last installation.

-As long as your host config.yml is well configured and you're on an linux-based OS, it *should* work.
+As long as your host config.yml is well configured and you're on a linux-based OS, it *should* work.

 **This application is not ready for production, use it at your own risks**